Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

 How to measure for wallpaper excluding windows and doors

-This all seems straightforward enough but what about windows and doors?
+This all seems straightforward enough but what wallpapering around a window and door?

 What is the length of wallpaper on a roll?